ndphu/music-downloader/README.md

 ```
 ### login
 `music-downloader provider login --name nct -u <username> -p <password>`
+Output:
 ```
 Login...
 Login successfully!
 ```
-Your login information will be cached in `$HOME/.music-downloader/auth`, so you don't need to login every time you use the CLI.
+NOTE: Your login information will be cached in `$HOME/.music-downloader/auth`, so you don't need to login every time you use the CLI.

 ### download
 `music-downloader download --output <output_dir> --thread-count <number_of_parrallel_download> <link_1> <link_2>...<link_n>`